This article was last updated by Digital Trends editor John Velasco on 7/30/2020.

 - The best designed smart lock: Level Lock

-Why should you buy this: This lock is sleek, secure, and easy to use.
+Why should you buy this: This lock is sleek, secure, easy to use, and now works without a bridge.

 Who’s it for: Those who want no-muss, no-fuss installation and functionality.

-Why we picked the August Smart Lock Third Generation:
+Why we picked the August Wi-Fi Smart Lock:

 Want to learn more?
-Read our full review of the third-generation August Smart Lock.
+Read our full review of the August Wi-Fi Smart Lock.

 Why should you buy this: You don’t have to worry about losing your house key because the Nest X Yale uses a keypad and no physical key.